rogaha/devops/cmd/devops/README.md

 ### Commands

 * `inject-build cicd` - Copies the build tool to a target project.
 This copy the files for [build/cicd](https://gitlab.com/geeks-accelerator/oss/devops/tree/master/build/cicd) to your specific project path.

-It will try to locate go.mod and use the value for `module` as the import path for all sub packages copied.
+    The target project must have a `go.mod`.
+The value for `module` is used to replace all import path for the sub packages copied.
+You can use `go mod init github.com/my/repo` to create the `go.mod` file.

     ```bash
-    $ devops inject-build cicd -project NNNNN [command options]
+    $ devops [global options] inject-build cicd -project NNNNN [command options]
     ```

     Options: